Xe/flitter/README.md

 A minimal platform-as-a-service using CoreOS, vulcand, and docker-havok.

-This project is too new for contributions to be useful.
-Please hold off for now.

 Flitter is made up of many parts from many different authors.
 Where possible all existing code is kept under the terms of the license it came from.
 Any new projects inside this repository are under the highly permissive Zlib license: